xnau/pardibee/readme.txt

 == Upgrade Notice ==

-= 1.7.0.5 =
+= 1.7.0.6 =
-Version 1.7.0.5 is a general update release for all users
+Version 1.7.0.6 is a general bugfix release for all users

 == Plugin Support ==